-- 1. In the Domain Management page, select Operations > Device Access Policy from the quick access toolbar. - 2.
+- 1. In the Domain Management page, select Device Access Policy from the navigation menu. - 2.
 In the Device Access Policy dialog, click Add Policy to define the device access policy.

 - 1) Enter a unique name Device Policy for China Site and a brief description. - 2) In the Privilege area, select at least one check box.